victorcazalis/victorcazalis.github.io/Research.md

 ## Research projects
 ### IUCN Red List improvement
 The Red List of threatened species is absolutely central in biodiversity conservation, therefore it is important that it is up-to-date with changes in species risks of extinction.
 This is currently problematic as many species have not been re-assessed while their last assessment was more than 10 years ago.
 The objective of the working group my current post-doc fits in is to create a common framework to identify automatically species that need urgent re-assessment, by crossing species distribution, human pressure maps and species traits.
-It will include synthesis aspects (to identify what has been done), analytical studies (to fill gaps identified in the synthesis) and the definition of a common framework that we hope to be used for further IUCN re-assessments.
+It will include synthesis aspects (to identify what has been done; **Cazalis et al. *Under review***), analytical studies (to fill gaps identified in the synthesis; (**Cazalis *In prep***)) and the definition of a common framework that we hope to be used for further IUCN re-assessments.

 ### Protected area effectiveness